Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 "Scenes" will replace this.
 An unremarkable town will be represented by a single scene.
 A whole short PvE adventure may be represented by 2 or 3 scenes.
 You can see what other players inhabit a scene with you; there are no private scenes.
 The only static global scenes will be major hubs, primarily cities.

+### Some thoughts on scenes as a concept.
+The idea of this aspect of the game is to, in order of importance:
+1. Give the player a sense of a vast, interconnected world
+2. Give the player a sense that their choices impact their player
+2. Give the player a sense of exploration
+3. Give the player a sense of opportunity
+4. Give the player a sense of danger

 ## Classes
 The first 5 classes are set in stone.
 Inward Fist: A martial artist who uses the ki energy of the body to drive inward strength and physical abilities.